Eric Dever

 The installation also includes work by Roy Lichtenstein, Gifford Beal, Jessica Snow, Mary Heebner and Pamela DeTuncq.

 The Helsinki exhibition features Dever’s mural, an oil on canvas diptych, titled October 10th, measuring 48 x 132 inches on loan through 2024.
-These paintings are part of a larger body of work— 38 paintings, a selection first exhibited by Berry Campbell, New York in 2109.
-Additional paintings are part of notable public collections including the Parrish Art Museum, Grey Gallery/New York University Art Collection, Guild Hall Museum and the Heckscher Museum.
+These paintings are part of a larger body of work— 38 paintings, a selection first exhibited by Berry Campbell, New York in 2019.
+Additional paintings are part of notable public collections including Grey Gallery/New York University Art Collection, Parrish Art Museum, Guild Hall Museum and the Heckscher Museum.

 An earlier suite of Dever’s large format paintings, NSIBTW-40 and NSIBTW-22, was previously exhibited in the United States Consulate of Hong Kong and Macau in 2016-19.

 “...
-Dever’s new pictures do not seek to replicate nature, but instead vibrate between representation and abstraction, a kind of rhythmic dance expressing both what he later recalls in his mind’s eye and, simultaneously, how exhilarated he feels while he loses himself in nature..." --Gail Levin, PhD, author of Lee Krasner: An Intimate Biography; Edward Hopper: An Intimate Biography, and other books
+Dever’s new pictures do not seek to replicate nature, but instead vibrate between representation and abstraction, a kind of rhythmic dance expressing both what he later recalls in his mind’s eye and, simultaneously, how exhilarated he feels while he loses himself in nature..." --Gail Levin, PhD

 “Works by Eric Dever ask the viewer to ponder the phenomenon of change, an observation on the impermanence and mutability of life...Dever skillfully manipulates the processes of repetition and cropping to enforce this notion of the transitory as do his reworked surfaces.” —Philip Verre, director, Hudson River Museum of Art